Importing data from Microsoft System Center Configuration Manager

 - Click OK.

-- (For CMDB 2.0 only) To provide Salesforce log on details in the Salesforce Input[CMDB_Class] step, perform the following steps:
+- To provide Salesforce log on details in the Salesforce Input[CMDB_Class] step, perform the following steps:

 - Double-click Salesforce Input[CMDB_Class].